-This Red Berry Smoothie Bowl is a great start to the day, made with raspberries and strawberries!
+This Red Berry Smoothie Bowl is a great start to the day!
+It’s made with raspberries, strawberries, banana, and coconut milk!

 July may mean blueberry season in New Jersey, but it’s raspberry season right now in our backyard.
 Our raspberry bush is massive this year and giving us plenty of red berries to enjoy.
 I’ve been freezing most of them, but I’ve started to add them to my breakfast.